Get to Know Charm City

 Where to Find Baltimore Malls

 JCPenney, Macy's and Sears are the anchor stores at White Marsh Mall , just north of the city off I-95 exit 67 at 8200 Perry Hall Blvd.
 Other area malls include Eastpoint Mall , I-695 exit 38W at 7839 Eastpoint Mall; Security Square , I-695 exit 17 to 6901 Security Blvd.; and Towson Town Center , 825 Dulaney Valley Rd. in Towson.
 Bargain hunters will find Banana Republic, Guess and Nike factory stores, Saks Fifth Avenue Off 5th and plenty of other options at Arundel Mills , 7000 Arundel Mills Cir. in Hanover (10 miles south of Baltimore); take the Baltimore Washington Parkway to SR 100 East, exit 10.

-With a variety of venues and a visible security presence, the Inner Harbor is a safe bet for evening revelry.
+With a variety of venues and a visible security presence, the Inner Harbor is a safe bet if you're looking for things to do in Baltimore after dark.
 Bands often play on a stage in the dockside seating area at the Hard Rock Cafe Baltimore, at Pier 4.

 Popular performers pepper the summer concert schedule at Pier Six Pavilion (731 Eastern Ave.), where the waterfront backdrop is perfect on a warm evening; phone (410) 783-4189 for the box office.
 Major acts also play at Royal Farms Arena , a couple of blocks from the Inner Harbor at 201 W. Baltimore St.; phone (410) 347-2010 for recorded information.

 Also within the complex is Rams Head Live (20 Market Pl.), one of the best places in Baltimore to see a live show.
 The concert schedule includes local as well as national acts; phone (410) 244-1131 for the box office.